kunals131/notes-app-appwrite/README.md

  ![React Logo](./ReadmeResources/file.svg)

 # 🔷About the app:
 #### Its a notes app in which user can signin (Powered by appwrite's authentication) or signup and create notes with different categories.
+It store notes in appwrite's database and uses appwrite's API to create/edit and delete notes.
  ![Login Page](./ReadmeResources/loginscreenshot.jpg)
  ![Inside the app](./ReadmeResources/inside.jpg)